nodejs/node/doc/api/tls.markdown

 `tlsSocket.authorizationError`.
 Also if NPN was used - you can check `tlsSocket.npnProtocol` for negotiated protocol.

+### tlsSocket.encrypted

+Static boolean value, always `true`.
+May be used to distinguish TLS sockets from regular ones.

 ### tlsSocket.authorized

 A boolean that is `true` if the peer certificate was signed by one of the